dxw/iguana/README.md

 ## Components

-Iguana is split into several components.
-The idea is that **iguana** and **iguana-theme** are the two core libraries that will seldom change, while new features will be added to **iguana-extras** on a regular basis.

 - **iguana** is the library that allows themes and plugins to set up autoloading and dependency injection without nearly as much boilerplate code
 - [iguana-theme](https://github.com/dxw/iguana-theme) builds on iguana and allows themes to register helper functions and use template layouts
-- [iguana-extras](https://github.com/dxw/iguana-extras) builds on iguana and iguana-theme and provides a bunch of little components for plugins and themes

 ## Theme templates that use Iguana